shanejansen/touchstone/README.md

  * `services:` - Each service included in your Touchstone tests is defined here.
    * `name:` - Default: unnamed-service.
 The name of the service.
    * `type:` - Default: networked.
 The type of service under test.
 Allowed values: networked, executable
    * `tests:` - Default: ./tests.
 The path to Touchstone tests for this service.
+Use `null` if this is a "supporting" service skipping tests.
    * `port:` - Default: 8080.
 The port used for this service.
    * `dockerfile:` - Default: N/A. Used to containerize the service during `touchstone run`.
 If you are only running Touchstone locally, this can be omitted.
    * `docker_image` - Default: N/A. An alternative to `dockerfile`.
 A Docker image used to containerize the service during `touchstone run`.